-Example 5 on page 36 shows the configuration for a JAX-WS endpoint whose contract contains two service definitions.
+Example 5 shows the configuration for a JAX-WS endpoint whose contract contains two service definitions.
 In this case, you must specify which service definition to instantiate using the serviceName attribute.

 Example 5.
 JAX-WS Endpoint Configuration with a Service Name